-Some of the benefits of their basic shared hosting plan include; One-click WordPress installation, Free SSL certificate, MOJO marketplace to install apps, a Free Domain name, CPanel, a 24/7 support team, and $175 free advertising credits.
+Some benefits of their basic shared hosting plan include; one-click WordPress installation, free SSL certificate, MOJO marketplace to install apps, a free domain name, cPanel, a 24/7 support team, and $175 in free advertising credits.

 My Rating: 9.8/10

 2. WhoGoHost—Most Rated Web Host

-WhoGoHost is the most rated web hosting company in Nigeria.
-With more than 9000 active customers and over 23,000 active domains registered with them, they have what it takes to handle your hosting needs.
+WhoGoHost is the most popular web hosting company in Nigeria.
+With more than 9,000 active customers and over 23,000 active domains registered with them, they have what it takes to handle your hosting needs.

-Just like every other hosting company in Nigeria, there have different options to choose from.
-Some of them include; Shared hosting, reseller packages, cloud hosting, and VPS hosting.
+Just like every other hosting company in Nigeria, there are different options to choose from.
+Some of them include shared hosting, reseller packages, cloud hosting, and VPS hosting.

 WhoGoHost is also an accredited IBM business partner, a Google Suite reseller, a Cloudflare certified partner, and an Inter Switch partner.

 While all these certifications sound great, the pricing plan is more important.
 So let's see what you get with their basic hosting plan.

-The smallest hosting package on WhoGoHost is the Aspire plan, and it comes with some exciting features.
-Their basic package would cost you N500/mo or N5000/yr.
+The smallest hosting package on WhoGoHost is the Premium plan, and it comes with some exciting features.
+Their basic package would cost you N800/mo or N8000/yr.

 My Rating: 7.5/10